luppieliz/python-exercises-/README.md

-# python-exercises-Just some python exercises that i've encountered :)
+Just some python exercises that i've encountered :)